Notes on Data Privacy

 3. Collection of data on our website

-Cookies that are necessary for electronic communication purposes or in order to provide certain features that you wish to use (e.g. the shopping cart feature) are stored on the basis of Art.
-6 (1) f GDPR.
+Cookies that are necessary for electronic communication purposes or in order to provide certain features that you wish to use (e.g. the shopping basket feature) are stored on the basis of Article 6 (1) f GDPR.
 As the website operator, we have a legitimate interest in storing cookies to help optimize our services and keep them free from technical faults.

 You can also configure your browser to alert you when cookies are created so that you can choose whether to accept them on a case-by-case basis.
 You can also configure it to always decline cookies or to decline them in certain cases as well as to automatically delete cookies when you close the browser.
 Please note that deactivating cookies may limit the functionality of this website.